An orange shirt hangs in my closet. My second ever.

 in a fabric store.
 We were young enough & in love enough

-to do everything together then, even things I didn't want.
+to do everything together then, even things I didn't want to do.

 I rotated one of those product kiosks, bored & annoyed.

-And there the duck was on a tiny card, a bright impulse
+And there the duck was on a tiny card, a bright silly thing

 that I knew would make her smile.
 She sewed it right on